zio/zio/docs/datatypes/core/zio/zio.md

   } yield ()
 ```

 Here is another example of the cancelation of a blocking operation.
-When we `accept` a server socket, this blocking operation will never interrupted until we close that using `ServerSocket#close` method:
+When we `accept` a server socket, this blocking operation will never be interrupted until we close that using `ServerSocket#close` method:

 ```scala mdoc:silent:nest
 import java.net.{Socket, ServerSocket}